MacaPecha/devsite-docs/guides/online-payments/gateway/general-considerations/reconciliation.en.md

 >
 > This product is only available through prior contact with one of our executives.

-You will find information below on how to reconcile your operations in Mercado Pago Gateway with the information of acquirers or issuers.
+You will find information below on how to reconcile your operations in Mercado Libre Gateway with the information of acquirers or issuers.

 ## Using a partner